Siggno

-Siggno (also known as Grupo Siggno) is an American Tejano band formed in Santa Rosa in 2000.
+Siggno (also known as Grupo Siggno) is an American norteño/tejano band formed in Santa Rosa, in 2000.
 The group released their debut album Al Principio in 2001 under Crown Records.
-The album's release followed Tejano music's post-golden age era, where artists music were indistinguishable from their counterparts, while album sales flattened.
+The album's release followed Tejano music's post-golden age era, where artist's music were indistinguishable from their counterparts, while album sales flattened.
 Music critics praised Siggno's progressive sounds and entertaining performances during their concerts.
 Their second album, Por Amor (2002) received a BMI Music Award and Latin Grammy Award nomination.
 The group's album Six Pack (2008) marked Siggno's first entry on a music chart.
 Their album Que Harias (2010) provided Siggno their first top 10 album on the US Billboard Regional Mexican Albums chart.

+In 2013 Siggno broke a contract to perform at the quinceanera in Texas, their manager took off with all the money.
+The new management nor Jessie Turner refunded the money or performed.
+A lawsuit was filed against them and they also failed to appear in the hearing.

 In 2014, En Vivo debuted and peaked at number one on the Regional Mexican Albums chart, their first number one album.
 In 2015, Zodiacal provided Siggno their second number one album.
 In February 2016, lead vocalist Jesse Turner's son Jacob was involved in a car accident that left him in a coma for four months.
 Following his recovery, Siggno's Yo Te Esperare (2016) debuted at number one on the Top Latin Albums chart and entered the Billboard 200.
 The group managed to break audience records at the Go Tejano Day annual event in 2017.
 They honored their performance to Jacob who continued to receive therapy.
 In 2018, Siggno became a spokesperson for Bud Light in the state of Texas.